 A Place for Mom's overall satisfaction is currently rated at 96 out of 100.
 There are over 18,000 customer reviews on their website.

 The positive reviews on their website state how their service and representatives were informative, helpful, and responsive.
-Reviewers also note that they were able to find a place for themselves or their loved ones quickly.
+Some reviewers note that they were able to find a place for themselves or their loved ones quickly.

 Reviewers also note that the representatives are kind, polite, and invested in helping them find the right community.
 They also comment that they would use the service again.